freeverseio/laos/bridge/README.md

 ### Relay

 `laos-relay` is used to establish bridge between LAOS chains.
-It currently supports one-way bridge from LAOS evolution chain to LAOS ownership parachain.
-It syncs latest finalized header, submits finality proof to a light client installed in ownership parachain.
-It is a modified, customized version of [substrate-relay](https://github.com/paritytech/parity-bridges-common/tree/master/relays/bin-substrate).
+It currently supports two light-client based bridges: from LAOS evolution chain to LAOS ownership parachain and from [Rococo](https://substrate.io/developers/rococo-network/) relaychain to LAOS evolution chain.

+It syncs latest finalized header, submits finality proof to a light client installed in the target chain and is a modified, customized version of [substrate-relay](https://github.com/paritytech/parity-bridges-common/tree/master/relays/bin-substrate).
+Currently it doesn't support messaging between the chains, only finality sync.

 *Supported Bridges*:

-- `evochain-to-ownership-parachain` - one-way bridge from LAOS evolution chain to LAOS ownership parachain.
+- `evochain-to-ownership-parachain` - finality sync bridge from LAOS evolution chain to LAOS ownership parachain.
+- `rococo-to-evochain` - finality sync bridge from Rococo relaychain to LAOS evolution chain.

 *Commands*: